Nflores161/resume/README.md

 -Resume is made purely of HTML and CSS.

--All materials are contained are current and updated last on 8/9/21
+-All materials contained are current and updated last on 8/9/21